You wake up one day and realize you have fallen into a deep, dark hole. It only gets worse, no matter how hard you try, you can't get out.

 Sometimes they get angry when you try and explain or reason with them.
 Why?

 You soon learn that the person in the new world wants to follow you around.
 If you are out of their sight for more than a minute or two they start to call your name.
 Even if they are only a few feet away.
 Why don't they know I am right here?

 It seems like every thing you do backfires on you.
-You wish you could back into the hole and climb out.
+You wish you could climb back into the hole.
 Deep down inside you know you can't.